jmschreiber/AugustTest/README.md

 --------------

 ### Install ruby 2.2.3
-It can be downloaded from [https://www.ruby-lang.org/en/downloads/]. rvm install 2.2.3
+* It can be downloaded from [https://www.ruby-lang.org/en/downloads/].
+* rvm install 2.2.3

 ### Install Ruby on Rails 4.2.3
-It can be downloaded rom [http://rubyonrails.org/download/]. gem install rails
+* It can be downloaded rom [http://rubyonrails.org/download/].

-redis and postgresql?
-sidekiq?
+* gem install rails

 Set up
 ------

 >bundle install

-Database creation?

-sidekiq

->rspec

 Deployment
 ----------

+>TBD